aevl/OOLanguageComparison/comparison.md

 ### 3. Name spaces
  ##### How are name spaces implemented?
  Java: Packages in Java cannot be nested.
 One source file can only have one package statement.
+EXAMPLE
-EXAMPLE C#: EXAMPLE
+ C#: EXAMPLE
  ##### How are name spaces used?
- Java: Packages are used to organize files or public types to avoid type conflicts C#: Namespaces are used to organize programs
+ Java: Packages are used to organize files or public types to avoid type conflicts
+ C#: Namespaces are used to organize programs

 ### 4. Types
  ##### What types does the language support?
- Java:
- C#:
+ Java: Primitive data types aren't objects.
+There is no primative string.
+ C#: Primitive data types are objects.
+Value type variables can be assigned a value directly.
+They are derived from the class System.ValueType.
+The value types directly contain data.
+Some examples are int, char, and float, which stores numbers, alphabets, and floating point numbers, respectively.
+There is a primitive string.  (https://msdn.microsoft.com/en-us/library/ms173104.aspx)
  ##### Are both reference and value types supported?
- Java:
- C#:
+ Java: Java manipulates objects by reference but doesn't pass method arguments.
+It only passes values.
+ C#: Objects aren't passed at all.
+Objects are passed by value.
+A reference type cannot contain a null.
  ##### Can new value types be created?
- Java
- C#:
+ Java: You can create a new value type.
+ C#: You cannot derive a new value type in C#.

+### 5. Classes
+ ##### Defining
+ ##### Creating new instances
+ ##### Constructing/initializing
+ ##### Destructing/de-initializing